Salem Capital Pride

-Salem Capital Pride is an annual event and non-profit organization based in Salem, Oregon, in the United States.
+Salem Capital Pride is an annual event and non-profit organization based in Salem, Oregon, United States.
 Founded in 2004, its mission is to "promote understanding and education regarding LGBTQ issues, and to foster a sense of community for these individuals and their supporters in Salem and the Mid-Willamette Valley of Oregon."
+The organization is an important hub for LGBTQ culture in Salem.